 The Company has received the necessary permits to complete an additional phase of drilling which is designed target the thicker higher grade western expansion potential discovered in the 2018 program.

 2019 Expenditure Requirements

 An estimated total of US\$34,000 is required in 2019 to keep the claims and leases comprising the West Desert property in good standing.
+These payments have been made.

 Indy